Adoptive and Foster Family Therapy Certificate Program Project Manager

 Tech, audio / video, distance learning, history, miscellany

 Kristin has been with the Partnership since April 2012, and has been deeply involved in special projects including: Oregon Child Forensic Interview Training, Differential Response, Working with Relatives of Dependent Children, Family Connections Oregon, and the New Worker Training Redesign for Child Welfare.
-In her role as IT Consultant, she has worked to implement changes in the Training Unit's website and live registration and login system.
-She is currently working on designing websites for the Foster and Adoptive Therapy Program and Child Welfare Training.
+In her role as IT Consultant she has worked to implement changes in the Training Unit's website and live registration and login system.

 Kristin graduated in June 2015 with a Bachelor's Degree in Public Relations and Marketing with a specialization in Information Systems and a Bachelor's Degree in Organizational Management.
-She is currently working on her Master's in Business Administration in Project Management, and hopes to graduate in September 2017.
+She recently completed her graduate studies and was awarded an MBA with a focus in Project Management.

-Graphic and layout design, project management, public relations
+Graphic and layout design, project management, public relations, Pug wrangling

 IT / S.C.O.P.E.